Website Trends That Stand the Test of Time

 The move away from web-safe colours has yielded some interesting dynamic colour gradients in web design.
 Filters over images, across text, in logos, hero image backgrounds and mobile menu backgrounds are a few of the most common places we’ve witnessed gradients being used.

-Gradients are a fun way communicate your brand personality without creating visual clutter.
+Gradients are a fun way to communicate your brand personality without creating visual clutter.

 What Design Trends Are You Watching?